ManalAlkallas/Data-Wrangling/README.md

 **Dataset**

 TI am going to wrangle a dataset called **armenian-online-job-postings**.
 This dataset has 19,000 online job posts from 2004 to 2015 that were posted through an Armenian human resource portal.
 It is hosted on Kaggle.

+- The issues that identified in this dataset:
+    - Nondescriptive column headers
+    - Missing values (i.e. NaNs)
+    - Inconsistent representations of values, specifically "As soon as possible" and other similar values to "ASAP" in the StartDate column for this dataset
+    - A messy (i.e. untidy) dataset